RILAB/bis101/lecture05.md

 Since crosses and linkage mapping are hard in some organisms (humans), we do association mapping.
 Also seen as GWAS -- genome wide association study.

-Genotype a large number of unrelated individuals and look for the correlation there
+Genotype a large number of unrelated individuals and look for the correlation there.

+Nice example in humans: cilantro taste - SNP explains whether you like the taste of cilantro

+Lots of statistical issues.
+E.g. twitter example claiming left-handedness is not genetics.
+Lots of genes of small effect ≠ nongenetic.